Program Advisors

 Dr. Paul T. Jaeger

-Paul T. Jaeger, Ph.D., J.D., is Professor, Diversity Officer, and Director of the Master of Library Science (MLS) program of the College of Information Studies and Co-Director of the Information Policy and Access Center (iPAC) at the University of Maryland.
-His teaching and research focus on the ways in which law and public policy shape information behavior, with a specific focus on issues of human rights and social justice.
-He is the author of more than one hundred and fifty journal articles and book chapters, as well as more than a dozen books.
+Paul T. Jaeger, Ph.D., JD, MEd, MLS, joined the MSMC team in June 2021 as the Co-Director and became the Director in July 2023.
+He is also a Professor and Distinguished Scholar-Teacher in the College of Information and Associate Director of the Maryland Initiative for Digital Accessibility at the University of Maryland.
+His teaching and research focus on the impacts of law and policy on information access and behavior, with a focus on issues of human rights and civil rights.
+He is the author of more than two hundred journal articles and book chapters, as well as twenty books.
 His research has been funded by the Institute of Museum and Library Services, the National Science Foundation, the American Library Association, the Smithsonian Institution, and the Bill and Melinda Gates Foundation, among others.
-Dr. Jaeger is Editor of Library Quarterly and Co-Editor of Advances in Librarianship and the International Journal of Information, Diversity, & Inclusion.
-He is also founder and chair of the Conference on Inclusion and Diversity in Library and Information Science (CIDLIS).
-In 2014, he received the Library Journal/ALISE Excellence in Education Award, the international educator of the year award for the field of library and information science.
+Dr. Jaeger is Co-Editor of the journals Library Quarterly and Including Disability, as well as the Co-Chair of the Including Disability Global Summit.
+In 2014, he received the Library Journal/ALISE Excellence in Education Award.

 Michelle G. Magalong, Ph.D. is a scholar-activist committed to elevating the stories of underrepresented peoples and places through historic preservation, planning, and public policy.